react-boilerplate/react-boilerplate/README.md

 - [**Redux**](https://github.com/gaearon/redux) is a much better implementation of a flux–like, unidirectional data flow.
 Redux makes actions composable, reduces the boilerplate code and makes hot–reloading possible in the first place.
 For a good overview of redux, check out the talk linked above or the [official documentation](https://gaearon.github.io/redux/)!

 - [**PostCSS**](https://github.com/postcss/postcss) is like Sass, but modular and capable of much more.
 PostCSS is, in essence, just a wrapper for plugins which exposes an easy to use, but very powerful API.
-While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with funcionalities Sass cannot even dream about having.
+While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with functionalities Sass cannot even dream about having.

 - **Unit tests** should be an important part of every web application developers toolchain.
 [Mocha](https://github.com/mochajs/mocha) checks your application is working exactly how it should without you lifting a single finger.
 Congratulations, you just won a First Class ticket to world domination, fasten your seat belt please!